I’m a Blogger, Comic Artist and Illustrator. So yes, I run into creative blocks.

 Write it down.

 Save those lovely ideas for days when you don’t feel like doing anything or have creative blocks.
+See the books I’ve read to get better at journaling – which includes drawing and writing!

 That way, you’ll be super excited to work on that little project and you’ve just beaten that creative block.